 Proposed amendment to Blue Gum Reserve Master Plan

-We would like to invite you to have your say about a proposed amendment to the Blue Gum Reserve Master Plan 2019.
+In June 2021, Blue Gum Reserve users and wider community were invited to have a say about the proposed amendment to the Blue Gum Reserve Master Plan 2019.

 Following community consultation in 2019, Council adopted the Blue Gum Reserve Master Plan.